Yunhai Han

 Welcome!
 My name is Yunhai Han and I am a Robotics PhD student at Georgia Institute of Technology, advised under Prof. Harish Ravichandar.
 My research focus at Gatech is about structured robot learning.
 I am also honoured to be an awardee of Robotics PhD fellowship from Georgia Tech's Institute for Robotics and Intelligent Machines (IRIM).
 Before coming to Georgia Tech, I received my M.S. / B.S. in Mechanical Engineering from UCSD, 2021 and Yanshan University, 2019, respectively.
 I'm open to discussions and collaborations, so feel free to drop me an email if you are interested.

-Email / CV(Apr 2024) / Github / Google Scholar / Linkdin / Other Info
+Email / CV(Nov 2024) / Github / Google Scholar / Linkdin / Other Info

 profile photo